soveng/website/src/content/concept/-index.md

       **Natural Group Mixing**: With 21 participants, the walks naturally mix the group.
 You'll have many different conversational partners during a three-hour walk.
 Two guides—one at the front, one at the back—ensure the group stays together by stopping every 20 minutes to enjoy views, take water breaks, and let everyone catch up.

       **The Alternative**: Contrast this with sitting around a long table for dinner—you'd have at most three conversational partners (left, right, front) and the group wouldn't mix.
 Walking creates the natural group formation and spontaneous conversations we need.

+      **The Path Requirements**: The path must be wide enough so people can walk next to each other (not single-file), mostly flat so anyone can participate, and comfortable enough that you can talk while walking.
+The guides must keep the group together and stop regularly to let everyone catch up.

       The island's levadas, coastal paths, and high-altitude ridges offer constantly changing scenery—nature's own slide deck.
 Exposure to sun, wind, and ocean spray anchors discussions in sensory memory; participants can later reference "that idea above the cloud layer" and everyone knows the exact moment.
     image: "revealed-on-walk.jpg"